moiz-gohar/moiz-gohar/README.md

 <h1 align="center">Hello there, I'm Moiz an AI, Web and Design enthusiast who turns ideas into reality using code!</h1>
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=moiz-gohar" alt="moiz-gohar" /></a> </p>

+<p>🚀 As a recent AI graduate based in Islamabad, Pakistan 🇵🇰, I'm fueled by a fervor for becoming a seasoned ML Engineer with a profound affinity for Machine Learning, Deep Learning, and Computer Vision.</p>
+<p>🛠️ Currently, my focal point extends beyond model development to the orchestration and optimization of Machine Learning Operations (MLOps).
+Leveraging tools such as Airflow, MLflow, DVC, Jenkins, and others, I'm committed to enhancing not just the deployment of machine learning models but also refining the entire process</p>
+<p>🌐 Expanding my horizons, I've ventured into the dynamic realms of web development and graphic/UI designing.
+This multifaceted exploration allows me to blend creativity with technical prowess, creating a seamless fusion of design aesthetics and functional user experiences.</p>
+<p>💡 Embracing the synthesis of diverse skills, I am poised to contribute to the ever-evolving landscape of technology, driven by a relentless passion for innovation and a commitment to continuous learning.</p>

 - 💬 Ask me about **ML, CV, Web, Graphic Designing**

 - 📫 How to reach me **muhammadmoizgohar@gmail.com**